-This section describes three additional risk reduction measures NASSCO proposes to implement soon to reduce estimated non-cancer and cancer risks levels associated with welding and diesel-powered equipment at the shipyard.
-The individual and cumulative emissions reductions and their corresponding risk values are presented in Section 5, Table 5-1 and 5-2, respectively.
-The outcomes of these emissions and risk reduction measures are intended to be enforced through permit conditions.
+This section describes three risk reduction measures proposed by NASSCO to minimize estimated non-cancer and cancer risks levels associated with welding and diesel-powered equipment at the shipyard.
+The cumulative emissions reductions and their corresponding risk values are presented in Section 5, Table 5-1 and 5-2, respectively.

-The estimated timelines for the measures presented herein may be delayed by any unavailability of materials and equipment, manufacturer delays, permitting delays, or other unanticipated interruptions or circumstances.
-NASSCO intends to make every reasonable effort to implement measures in a reasonable time frame and expedite those steps under NASSCO's direct control.
+The estimated timelines for the measures presented herein may be delayed by any unavailability of materials and equipment, manufacturer delays, permitting delays, or other unforeseen interruptions.
+NASSCO intends to make every effort to implement measures in a reasonable time frame and expedite those steps under NASSCO's direct control.